-Report on Compliance for Each Major Federal Program
+Report on Compliance for Each Major State Program

-We have audited Rutgers, the State University of New Jersey's (the University) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the University's major federal programs for the year ended June 30, 2013.
-The University's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Rutgers, the State University of New Jersey's (the University) compliance with the types of compliance requirements described in the New Jersey OMB Circular 04-04 Compliance Supplement that could have a direct and material effect on each of the University's major State of New Jersey programs for the year ended June 30, 2013.
+The University's major State of New Jersey programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.